Free tool — no signup required

 How does InsurAMS compare to other AMS software for new agents?

-Legacy AMS platforms like HawkSoft ($85-100/user/month) and AMS360 ($150-200/user/month) are designed for established agencies with large books of business.
+Legacy AMS platforms like HawkSoft ($250/month base + $94/user) and AMS360 ($99-200/user/month) are designed for established agencies with large books of business.
 InsurAMS includes a 30-day free trial and is $99/month after, with no per-user fees.
 It includes client management, renewal tracking, COI generation, document storage, and CSV import.
-For a new agent, that is a savings of $1,020 to $2,400 in the first year compared to legacy alternatives.
+For a solo agent, that is a savings of $2,000 to $3,000 in the first year compared to legacy alternatives.

 Ready to start your agency?